pandigh/create-user-in-mysql/mysql-commands.md

-   # how to copy the file in one server to another server
+   # how to copy the file in one server to remote server

            sudo scp pandi.txt ai@192.168.0.101:/home/ai